-Nearly all first- and second-year law students who seek summer legal employment secure positions with law firms, government agencies, public interest organizations, legal services organizations, or judges.
-Through Summer Public Interest Fellowships, the Law School ensures that everyone who needs funding for summer public interest or government work-in the United States or abroad-receives it.
+Nearly all first- and second-year law students who seek summer legal employment are able to secure positions with law firms, government agencies, public interest organizations, legal services organizations, or judges.
+Through Summer Public Interest Fellowships, the Law School ensures that everyone who needs funding for summer public interest or government work - in the United States or abroad - receives it.